ralphjsmit/filament/packages/tables/docs/09-static-data.md

 }
 ```

-## Using an External API as a Table Data Source
+## Using an external API as a table data source

 [Filament's table builder](overview/#introduction) allows you to populate tables with data fetched from any external source—not just [Eloquent models](https://laravel.com/docs/eloquent).
 This is particularly useful when you want to display data from a REST API or a third-party service.